Jparker55/Final-Covid-Dashboard/README.md

 # Final-Covid-Dashboard
-This excel bashed dashboard tracs covid cases and deaths in cook county Illinois.
+This excel bashed dashboard tracks covid cases and deaths in cook county Illinois.

 ##Features
 Weekly Trends for 15 weeks